MelTranfield2/di-workshop-07-tdd-intro/README.md

-# Workshop: Building a Coolculator 🔢
+x# Workshop: Building a Coolculator 🔢

 Collaborators: [your github username] & [your partners github username]